tommy44458/mqtt-vue-hook/README.md

 This hook implemented by Typescript can connect to the MQTT broker (support v5) and be used by VueJs3, Vite, ReactJs, etc.

+Mqtt-vue-hook is a TypeScript library that allows developers to easily connect to an MQTT broker and manage callback functions for various topics.
+While the library is primarily designed for use with Vue.js, it can be used in any TypeScript project.
+With this library, developers can handle MQTT-related logic more efficiently and effectively, making it a valuable tool for IoT applications and other scenarios that use MQTT.

 ## Example

 [A LIGHT vue3 starter support MQTT](https://github.com/tommy44458/light-vue3-starter)